 - Ethnicity—white skin women tend to get cellulite more than Asian women.

 - Lifestyle— Obesity and high-carbohydrate consumption provokes hyperinsulinemia and promotes lipogenesis, leading to an increase in total body fat content, thereby enhancing cellulite.

-- Sedentary lifestyle is characterized by prolonged periods of sitting or standing and may impede normal blood flow, leading to more stasis and causing alterations in the microcirculation of cellulite prone areas.
+- A sedentary lifestyle, characterized by prolonged periods of sitting or standing may impede normal blood flow, leading to more stasis and causing alterations in the microcirculation of cellulite-prone areas.
 (1)

 How cellulite is formed

 Several structural and architectural differences characterize cellulite compared to normal fat: Skin dimpling in cellulite and dermal stretch marks.
 Additionally, women with cellulite have a higher percentage of thinner, perpendicularly oriented hypodermal septae than unaffected women.
 Moreover, cellulite occurs by gender-related differences in connective tissue that are clinically more evident with weight gain.
 (1)